census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ```

-The major difference between the two formats is that in Prometheus it uses quantile, while in OpenCenus Percentile is used.
+The major difference between the two systems is that in Prometheus it uses `quantile`, while in OpenCensus `percentile`

-There's one thing that is required by Summary proto that is missing from Prometheus
+is used.
+Other than that, OpenCensus has optional values for `Sum` and `Count` of a snapshot, however, they are not
+provided in Prometheus, and `nil` will be used for these values.

 ### Others

-For any other prometheus metrics type, they will make to the [Guage](#gague) type of Ocagent
+For any other Prometheus metrics types, they will make to the [Guage](#gague) type of Ocagent